transcom/mymove/docs/adr/0066-use-custom-nullable-types-for-patch-requests.md

 **User Story:** [MB-10592](https://dp3.atlassian.net/browse/MB-10592)

 There are several instances within the milmove app where a user will need to delete a field or reset a field to null on an object.
-Currently using patch requests this is not possible because there is no way to differentiate between a field that was omitted or a field that is intentially set to null in golang.
+Currently using patch requests this is not possible because there is no way to differentiate between a field that was omitted or a JSON field that is intentially set to null.
+Go-swagger maps the existing yaml type pointers to Go primative types, where nil could mean omitted or set to null.

 ## Considered Alternatives